juninamo/TRAILS/README.md

 ## Highlights
-- An atlas of full-length isoforms for 29 immune cell types.
+- The database of full-length isoforms for 29 immune cell types.
 - Transposable elements comprise a major fraction of isoform diversity.
 - Alternative 3’UTR usage contributes to cell-type specific expression of isoforms.
 - Integrated analysis of genetic and transcriptomic data with the atlas reveals unknown pathogenesis of diseases.